SYSC3010-W24/sysc3010-project-l1-g8/WeeklyUpdates/Week4/Javeria_Sohail_ Week4.md

    (meetings, information gathering, design, research, brainstorming, evaluating options, prototyping options, writing/documenting, refactoring, testing, software implementation, hardware implementation)

    1. Meeting with team members to discuss project proposal: 1.5 hours
-   2. Working on proposal (creating diagrams, researching sensors, etc.): 2.5 hours
+   2. Working on the draft proposal to get quality feedback before the actual feedback.

 3. **_What did you accomplish this week?_** _(Be specific)_